Classification of Substances

 NH3(g) + (aq) -> NH3(aq)

 1. Copper(II)sulphate(VI) solution is a solution formed after dissolving Copper(II) sulphate(VI) crystals/solid in water.
-Copper (II) sulphate (VI) exist in aqueous state after dissolving.
+Copper (II) sulphate (VI) exists in the aqueous state after dissolving.

 Copper (II) sulphate (VI) + Water -> Copper (II) sulphate (VI) solution